Physical Therapy PT

 What Do Physical Therapists Do?

-Physical therapists help patients with injuries and chronic health conditions regain their range of motion, manage their pain, and improve their quality of life.
-For example, if you need help managing lower back pain or recovering from an ACL tear, you would go to a physical therapist.
-PTs play a critical role not only in treating musculoskeletal conditions, but also in educating patients about staying fit and preventing future injuries.
+Physical therapists help patients with injuries and chronic health conditions regain their range of motion, manage their pain and improve their quality of life.1 For example, if you need help managing lower back pain or recovering from an ACL tear, you would go to a physical therapist.
+The job description of a physical therapist involves treating musculoskeletal conditions and educating patients about staying fit and preventing future injuries.

 Where Do Physical Therapists Work?

-Physical therapists work in a variety of settings alongside other health professions, ranging from private clinics and hospitals to work settings and sports facilities.
-Many environments allow physical therapists to wear slacks and a dress shirt or comfortable scrubs.
+Physical therapists work in diverse settings alongside other health professions, from private clinics and hospitals to sports facilities.
+Many environments allow physical therapists to wear slacks with a dress shirt or comfortable scrubs.

 • Private practices